Maastricht Treaty: Ratification

 The Treaty noted that it should be "ratified by the High Contracting Parties in accordance with their respective constitutional requirement".
 In the cases of Denmark, France and Ireland this required referendums.

 In the first Danish referendum, on 2 June 1992, the treaty was rejected by a margin of 50.7% to 49.3%.
 Concessions secured by the end of year in Edinburgh including, critically, the same exemption secured by Britain from the single currency (Denmark would not have to give up the krone), allowed for a second referendum.
-On 18 May 1993, Maastricht Treaty was endorsed by a vote of 56.7%.
+On 18 May 1993, the Maastricht Treaty was endorsed by a vote of 56.7%.

 In Ireland, the Eleventh Amendment of the Constitution, allowing the state to ratify the Treaty, was approved in a referendum held on 18 June 1992 with the support of 69.1% of votes cast.

 In September 1992, a referendum in France narrowly supported the ratification of the treaty, with 50.8% in favour.
 This narrow vote for ratification in France, known at the time as the 'petit oui', led Jacques Delors to comment that "Europe began as an elitist project in which it was believed that all that was required was to convince the decision-makers.
 That phase of benign despotism is over."